JasonHan666/ROS-wheeled-robot-master/kinetic/README.md

 #	USAGE for Kinetic user
 By Yu Zhuotong

 Currently packages in kinetic workspace have implemented ArbotiX diff_controllder, diffdrive controller in Gazebo, gmapping for constructing 2D maps for Gazebo world,and navigation in both Rviz and Gazeabo.
-The navigation toolbox is installed in the src folder of kinetic ws.
+The navigation toolbox is installed in the `src` folder of kinetic ws.

 ##	How to launch diffdrive controller(Finished)
-This is a built in controller of which the source code is not found.
+This is a built-in controller of which the source code is not found.

 To use it with out model, simply type:

 	roslaunch four_wheel_urdf diffdrive.launch
-This command will load the model and open both Rviz and Gazebo
+This command will load the model and open both Rviz and Gazebo.
+Though Gazebo has its built-in diffdrive controller, it is designed for two-wheel turtle robot.
 ## How to create 2D map (Finished)
 Here we use the diffdrive.launch for simplicity.